COMOKIT/COMOKIT-Website/docs/docs/index.md

 - [Parameterizing simulations](parameterize) explains how to modify the input parameters used by the different sub-models.
 - [Extending COMOKIT](setupYourOwn) covers how to prepare datasets so that COMOKIT can be applied to new case studies, and how to define new experiments

+If you run into any trouble using GAMA, please do refer to th [official GAMA documentation](https://gama-platform.github.io/wiki/PlatformDocumentation)